 - If you give a candidacy speech for election, state that you will be fair and work to make sure time is best spent giving speeches. - After you are elected, say "this chamber will come to order."
 State that you will use your best effort to recognize speakers around the chamber in a fair and balanced manner.
 Describe gavel time signals.
-Explain procedures clearly: i.e., how you will recognize speakers, etc., that you will not call for motions at any time (speakers should seek your attention when they wish to rise to move something), and that when it is clear that debate has exhausted on a bill/resolution, you will ask the chamber if they are ready for the question, rather than waiting for the previous question (which should be reserved for forcing end to debate that has become onesided or repetitive in arguments).
-Always stand when addressing the chamber (to project authority).
-Use a calm, controlled and caring voice to show a genuine interest in the chamber's business. - When you are ready to begin, say "Who would like to sponsor the first legislation?"
-When you recognize speakers, use the third person: "The chair recognizes..." - When a speaker concludes, say "That speech was minutes and seconds; questioners, please rise."
+Explain procedures clearly: i.e., how you will recognize speakers, etc., that you will not call for motions at any time (speakers should seek your attention when they wish to move something), and that when it is clear that debate has exhausted on a bill/resolution, you will ask the chamber if they are ready for the question, rather than waiting for the previous question (which should be reserved for forcing end to debate that has become one- sided or repetitive in arguments).
+Always be visible when addressing the chamber (to project authority).
+Use a calm, controlled and caring voice to show a genuine interest in the chamber's business.

+- 3. When you are ready to begin, say "Who would like to sponsor the first legislation?"
+When you recognize speakers, use the third person: "The chair recognizes..." - 4.
+When a speaker concludes, say "That speech was minutes and seconds; those wishing to question, please seek recognition."
 Call on one legislator at a time, until the questioning period is over.
-You should keep track of questions to allow a fair distribution. - You may gesture for questioners to sit down when it is apparent time is running out.
-Afterward, say: "The questioning period has concluded, and the speaker may be seated." - "Those wishing to speak in opposition, please rise."
-Call on a speaker, using recency and balancing areas of the room as much as possible. - "That speech was 2 minutes and 15 seconds; questioners, please rise." - When you have called on the last person who wishes to speak on a bill/resolution, say "since this is the last senator/representative who wishes to speak on this issue, if no one objects following his/her speech, we will immediately move the question following his/her speech."
-(That way, a separate vote to call previous question is unnecessary). - When it is time to debate the next legislation, say "The next item of business is -" (say the legislation's title).
+You should keep track of questions to allow a fair distribution. - 5.
+You may gesture for questioners to sit down when it is apparent time is running out.
+Afterward, say: "The questioning period has concluded, and the speaker may be seated."

+- 6. "Those wishing to speak in opposition, please seek recognition."
+Call on a speaker, using recency and balancing areas of the room as much as possible. - "That speech was 2 minutes and 15 seconds; questioners, please rise." - 8.
+When you have called on the last person who wishes to speak on a bill/resolution, say "since this is the last senator/representative who wishes to speak on this issue, if no one objects following their speech, we will immediately move the question following their speech."
+(That way, a separate vote to call previous question is unnecessary).

+9. When it is time to debate the next legislation, say "The next item of business is -" (say the legislation's title).